Search

 • Go sightseeing to the National Institute of Zorig Chusum, Royal Takin Preserve, Craft Bazaar, and weekend market.

-• Hike to the sacred Taktsang Monastery or Tiger’s Nest, which sits at a cliff’s edge.
+• You’ll hike to the sacred Taktsang Monastery or Tiger’s Nest, at a cliff’s edge.

-• Witness and immerse in the rich culture and serene lifestyle of Bhutanese people.
+• Witness and immerse yourself in the Bhutanese people’s rich culture and peaceful lifestyle.

-• Taste the local delicacies, including Bhutan’s national dish, Ema Datshi, made with chili and cheese.
+• Taste the local cuisine, including Bhutan’s national dish, Ema Datshi, made with chili and cheese.

-• Shop around vibrant markets and bazaars for traditional Bhutanese handicrafts and souvenirs to take back home.
+• Shop around busy markets and bazaars for traditional Bhutanese handicrafts and souvenirs to take back home.

 Day 01: Arrival in Paro and drive to Thimphu